kiba/Writings/for_science/dramatis_personae.md

 * **Detective Max Blueberry** - First Appearance: Chapter 16.
 Mentioned by his partner, detective Gole Bane, in a conversation with a motel receptionist where Noguchi and Toma were staying.

-* **Professor Bartholomew Oobleck** - First Appearance: Chapter 17.
-Discussed history with Sasaki, Archer, and Rose.
+* **Professor Bartholomew Oobleck** - Discussed history with Sasaki, Archer, and Rose.

+Appearances: 17, 19

 * **Qrow Branwen** - First Appearance: Chapter 18.
 Delivered Sidonian electronics to Beacon Academy.

 * **Director Polenda** - First Appearance: Chapter 18.
 He is the first director for the Trans-dimensional Research Laboratory.
 Former researcher for the Atlasian military industrial complex.

 **Lisa Lavender** - Anchorwoman for the Vales News Network.

-Appearance: 19
+Appearances: 19